spezold/mvloader/readme.md

 image formats define the world coordinate system's axes relative to the patient's body axes:

-* one world axis points along the patient's left-right axis and therefore its value increases when moving from the patient's left side to their right side -- or vice versa,
+* one world axis points along the patient's *left–right* axis and therefore its value increases when moving from the patient's left side to their right side – or vice versa,
-* one world axis points along the patient's anterior-posterior axis and therefore its value increases when moving from the patient's front to their back -- or vice versa,
+* one world axis points along the patient's *anterior–posterior* axis and therefore its value increases when moving from the patient's front to their back – or vice versa,
-* one world axis points along the patient's superior-inferior axis and therefore its value increases when moving from the patient's head to their feet -- or vice versa.
+* one world axis points along the patient's *superior–inferior* axis and therefore its value increases when moving from the patient's head to their feet – or vice versa.

 This may be encapsulated in a definition like "left-posterior-superior (LPS)" or "right-anterior-superior (RAS)".
 In the "RAS" case, this means